HuizeMao/Leagues-of-Legend-Win-Rate-Analysis/README.md

 # Leagues of Legend Win Rate Analysis

-by Huize Mao, Raymond Wang
+by Raymond Wang, Huize Mao

 ***Note***: If you choose a repo name and title as uninspired as the ones here, I will be quite sad.